techsoft3d/hc-caas-usermanagement/README.md

 The frontend is a straightforward bootstrap based implementation that uses the client-side library to communicate with the server.
 The emphasis is on simplicity, the goal during development was to make it easy to understand and extend, not to provide a fully production ready implementation.

 ## Additional Details on the Server
 By default the CaaS User Management server will add its own REST end-points to your express app, which are all prefixed with `/caas_um_api`.
-It will also start its own mongooose session as well as create a user-session.
-If you are already using mongoose you can provide its connection as the second parameter to the start function.
+It will also start its own database session as well as create a user-session for cookie management.
+If you are already using mongoose as your database you can provide its connection as the second parameter to the start function.
 In addition, the User Management Server can create its own session store for cookie based session management but you can choose to provide your own as well.
 In this case the user management library will expect a session to be present on the request object for all its REST API calls.
-If you allow the User Management server to create its own session store, you should provide a 'sessionSecret' for the session store, which will be used to sign the session cookies.
+If you allow the User Management server to create its own session store, you should provide an "unguessable" `sessionSecret` string for the session store, which will be used to sign the session cookies.

 ## Security and User Accounts